Meet the Team

 Amanda has provided career coaching within organisations and provided both individual and group outplacement support for people who have been made redundant.
 As a Cambridge accredited Executive Coach, with a breadth of experience spanning the UK, South-Africa and Australia, TWEC is very fortunate to have Amanda join its ranks.
 Besides TWEC, Amanda runs a personal coaching and Emotional Freedom Technique business on Brisbane’s bay side, called The Tapping Spot (click here to visit the website).

-With many years’ experience working in the medical and allied health field in leadership roles, and a degree in psychology, Jamie is currently completing a Master of Public Health.
+With many years’ experience working in the medical and allied health field in leadership roles, and a degree in psychology, and a master’s in Information Technology, Jamie works as a Business Analyst in the higher education sector.
 He has worked with allied health clinicians, nurses, mental health practitioners, administration, and Information Technology (IT) teams.

 Jamie has worked for local, state and federal government as well as the private sector, for national and international companies, and has supported these through periods of major and minor change.
 He feels strongly that a good leader is someone who understands that people work most effectively and efficiently when they feel supported, heard, and are engaged with the work they are doing.